 When you join the meeting your camera and audio along with others broadcasting will be shown on your screen.
 You may rearrange and resize the windows on your screen.
 You may also rejoin the meeting if necessary just by selecting it in the meetings list.

-Visimeet has added a new feature to make it easier to have guest lecturer’s participate without the need to create an account or install software.
+Visimeet has added a new feature to make it easier to have guest lecturers participate without the need to create an account or install software.
 This is limited in capability and should only be used if you are a viewer or are only showing your camera.
-If you are planning on presenting, sharing, or use multiple screens, then you should create a free account and install the client.
+If you are planning on presenting, sharing, or using multiple screens, then you should create a free account and install the client.

 - A VisiMeet user provides a non-user with a link to join a meeting, when they click this link they have the option to join the meeting via web browser (Chrome or Firefox) without creating an account

 - Guest will only provide a name to be identified by